Sana-Aparna123/terraformcodebase/ReadMe.md

       - git stash pop
 * Task-5
    - Terraform Functions
       - count
       - element
       - length
       - Dynamic block with for each
       - locals #locals block
       - toset   - it will remove duplicates amd maintain elements in unordered format in the  list.
       - distinct - Used with Lists it will remove duplicates and maintain elements in order format in the list.
       - lookup
       - map
       - condition
       - for   #loops
       - for-each
+* Task-6
+   - More about for-each and for
+   - provisioners
+   - null_resource/terraform_data